goloshubov/fconfig/README.md

 # fconfig
 fconfig is my ansible playbook to configure a (fedora) linux workstation in a reproducible way.

-## why?
-I didn't find a solution that solves all my requirements, but I should admit that there are plenty of other good ones out there.

 ## goals
 - avoid configuration drifts.
 Meaning - switching to another laptop without even noticing the difference
 - configure local and remote, personal and work(?) machine(s)